EXCCoin/exccdata/README.md

 ### Configuring PostgreSQL (**IMPORTANT!** Seriously, read this.)

-It is crucial that you configure your PostgreSQL server for your hardware and the dcrdata workload.
+It is crucial that you configure your PostgreSQL server for your hardware and the exccdata workload.

 Read [postgresql-tuning.conf](./db/dcrpg/postgresql-tuning.conf) carefully for details on how to make the necessary changes to your system.
 A helpful online tool for determining good settings for your system is called [PGTune](https://pgtune.leopard.in.ua/).
-Note that when using this tool, subtract 1.5-2GB from your system RAM so dcrdata itself will have plenty of memory. **DO NOT** simply use this file in place of your existing postgresql.conf. **DO NOT** simply copy and paste these settings into the existing postgresql.conf.
+Note that when using this tool, subtract 1.5-2GB from your system RAM so exccdata itself will have plenty of memory. **DO NOT** simply use this file in place of your existing postgresql.conf. **DO NOT** simply copy and paste these settings into the existing postgresql.conf.
 It is necessary to *edit the existing